sosoc/croc/README.md

 - Ability to read sum and/or ssq for individual variables.
 - Distinction between grid index data and variables without hardcoded names.
-- Abstract away the need for explicit decompressing of the file.
-- Build in a "getfile" feature to populate local repository.
 - Extend capacity to deal with bins spatially, including -- aggregation to larger bins
 -- indexing for arbitrary binning to raster or polygon

+- todos now provided by raadsync
+--~~Abstract away the need for explicit decompressing of the file.~~ --~~Build in a "getfile" feature to populate local repository.~~
+-
 Dependencies
 ====